‘Not true fans’: Frank hits out at ‘unacceptable’ booing of Spurs goalkeeper Vicario

 Vicario was jeered by some Spurs fans when he touched the ball after his mistake led to Harry Wilson doubling Fulham’s lead inside six minutes

-Tottenham manager Thomas Frank said the home supporters who booed goalkeeper Guglielmo Vicario during the 2-1 defeat to Fulham are not “true fans”.
+Tottenham manager Thomas Frank said the home supporters who booed goalkeeper Guglielmo Vicario during the 2-1 defeat to Fulham “can’t be true fans”.

 Vicario was jeered by some Spurs supporters when he touched the ball after his error led to Fulham doubling their lead inside six minutes at the Tottenham Hotspur Stadium.